gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ## Templates
-Templates specified using `<%= %>` delimiters will be automatically expanded when tasks read values from the config.
+Templates specified using `<% %>` delimiters will be automatically expanded when tasks read them from the config.
+Templates are expanded recursively until no more `<% %>` templates remain.

+The entire config object is the context in which properties are resolved.
+Additionally, `grunt` and its methods are available inside templates, eg. `<%= grunt.template.today('yyyy-mm-dd') %>`.

+* `<%= prop.subprop %>` Expand to the value of `prop.subprop` in the config, regardless of type.
+Templates ike this can be used to reference not only string values, but also arrays or other objects.
+* `<% %>` Execute arbitrary inline JavaScript code.
+This is useful with control flow or looping.

-Given the sample `concat` task configuration below, running `grunt concat:sample` will generate a file named `build/abcde.js` by concating the banner
+Given the sample `concat` task configuration below, running `grunt concat:sample` will generate a file named `build/abcde.js` by concating the banner `/* abcde */` with all files matching `foo/*.js` + `bar/*.js` + `baz/*.js`.

 ```js
 grunt.initConfig({